-I used to bump into those people at business meetups before the crisis.
-I used to look at their LinkedIn profiles and think to myself, “Man, this guy really tried everything, what a perseverance!
-I wish I was that ambitious…” Or “This lady is a superhuman!
+These people usually get lots of attention at meetups.
+You meet them and you think to yourself, “Man, this guy really tried everything, what perseverance!
+I wish I was that ambitious…” Or “This lady is superhuman!
 She built companies in ten different sectors.
 She must be so knowledgeable… What a great role model!”

 What Is the Wrong Assumption Behind Serial Entrepreneurship?